 Mercer applied best practices in training and testing to foster optimal review findings for both interview and record review results.
-However, Mercer did not design the interview or record review tools used in the QSR and are unable to attest to the instrument's validity or reliability.
-As such, the results of this study are contingent on the reliability and validity of the tools.
+Mercer did not design the interview or record review tools used in the QSR and are unable to attest to the instrument's validity or reliability.
+The applicability and integrity of the results of the review are contingent on the reliability and validity of the tools.

 The 2015 and 2016 QSR samples were comprised of 50% Title XIX eligible and 50% Non-Title XIX eligible members.
-Beginning with the 2017 QSR, the study sample was stratified to approximate proportions found in the overall SMI population (2017 - 81% Title XIX eligible, 19% Non-Title XIX eligible and 2018 - 84% Title XIX eligible, 16% Non-Title XIX eligible).
+Beginning with the 2017 QSR, the study sample frame was stratified to approximate proportions found in the overall SMI population (79% Title XIX eligible, 21% Non-Title XIX eligible).

-Given these considerations, the year-to-year analyses may include variance due to tool validity or reliability issues associated with the review instruments and/or variance in prior year QSR review implementations and/or sample stratification methodologies rather than reflect changes in the availability and quality of services over time.
+Given these considerations, the year-to-year analyses may include variance due to tool validity or reliability issues associated with the review instruments and/or sample stratification methodologies rather than reflect changes in the availability and quality of services over time.

-3 BACKGROUND
+3 Background

-AHCCCS serves as the single State authority to provide coordination, planning, administration, regulation, and monitoring of all facets of the State of Arizona (Arizona or State) public behavioral health system.
-AHCCCS contracts with community-based organizations, known as Regional Behavioral Health Authorities (RBHAs), to administer integrated physical health (to select populations) and behavioral health services throughout the State of Arizona.
+AHCCCS serves as the single State authority to provide coordination, planning, administration, regulation and monitoring of all facets of the State of Arizona (Arizona or State) public behavioral health system.
+AHCCCS contracts with community-based organizations, known as Regional Behavioral Health Authorities (RBHAs), to administer integrated physical health (to select populations) and behavioral health services throughout the State.
 Effective July 1, 2016, AHCCCS began to administer and oversee the full spectrum of services to support integration efforts at the health plan, provider and member levels.